Nadine Laporte: Research

+Other roles

-Laporte has been a panelist and guest speaker for NASA,the Climate Works Foundation, Woods Hole Research Center, and several other research programs.
+Laporte has been a panelist and guest speaker for NASA,the ClimateWorks Foundation, Woods Hole Research Center, and several other research programs.

 She was the principal investigator for NASA’s Land-Cover and Land-Use Change Program (LCLUC) project: An Integrated Forest Monitoring System (INFORMS) for Central Africa.
 This project began in 2000 and ended in 2003.
 Collaboration between multiple entities, including in-country National Forest Services, developed a forest monitoring system in this study.
 She was also the principal investigator for the project Forest Biomass and Land-Use Change in Central Africa: Reducing Regional Carbon Cycle Uncertainty, starting 2004 and ending in 2007.
 This study aimed to develop remote sensing that could be utilized for national reporting.